 Reporting.
 A narrative report including successes and significant problems will be reported to DOE in the T&TA, Monitoring, and Leveraging Report.
 This report will include at a minimum: the Subrecipients monitored, and major findings (waste, fraud, and abuse) and resolutions, trends with respect to findings, concerns, or other issues, needed T&TA, Subrecipients that are considered high risk and a corrective action plan, and outcome activities involving T&TA and monitoring training.

 Monitoring Activities planned for the Program Year

+A tentative monitoring schedule for the 2024 program year follows: